-Table 6 reports cat bond prices for various specifications of requiredrate of returns for investor, a cap (% of principle) that limit investor's principle loss if reinsurance contract triggers payouts and strike levels of nationwide insurance portfolio for the linked 100% stop-loss reinsurance contracts.
+Table 6 reports cat bond prices for various specifications of requiredrate of returns for investor, a cap (% of principle) that limit investor's principle loss if reinsurance contract triggers payouts and strike levels ofnationwide insurance portfolio for the linked 100% stop-loss reinsurance contracts.
 Cat bond with 100% cap is thus riskier comparing to that with 50% cap since an investor would be exposed to losing all of his/her principle should the catastrophic events triggered reinsurance payout.
-The required rates of return are set at 4%, 6% and 10% translating into risk premiums between 2.93-8.93% at the current LIBOR rate of about 1.07%.
-46 Comparing with other existing cat bonds (with relatively more catastrophic underlying risks) and the Mexican cat bond with as low as 2.35% premium above LIBOR, it seems this chosen range of risk premiums is sufficiently representative of spreads required by investors in the market (Froot, 1999).
+The required rates of return are set at 4%, 6% and 10% translating into risk premiums between 2.93-8.93% at the current LIBOR rate of about 1.07% 46 Comparing with other existing cat bonds (with relatively more catastrophic underlying risks) and the Mexican cat bond with as low as 2.35% premium above LIBOR, it seems this chosen range of risk premiums is sufficiently representative of spreads required by investors in the market (Froot 1999).
 We note that the total return realised by investors when the bond is not triggered is always higher than the required return used in computing bond prices.
-The difference between the two presents the added premium associated with the catastrophic risk.
+The difference between the two presents the added premium associated with the catastrophic risk.47 The bond prices thus decrease (hence the bond yields increase) with riskiness of the underlying reinsurance contract, the cap value and the required rates of return.